-Note the pictures in the above slideshow of the lobby of the indoor auditorium.
+Note the pictures of the lobby of the indoor auditorium.
 It’s upstairs.
 There regular performances are held each theater season, such as A Chorus Line, Technicolor Dreamcoat, etc. There’s a children’s series, too, and orchestra concerts.
 It’s kind of a big deal!

 Of course, the theater was dark when we were there on a Thursday afternoon.
 But we did see the Paper on Paper exhibit, which consisted of artworks employing the chine-collé technique:

 Back on the first floor we visited the Arvada History Museum on the way out:

 I’m so impressed with this place, especially since the visual arts galleries and history museum are always free to visitors.
 What a community resource.
 I saw no slacking here!
 I’ll definitely be back.
 It seems to be important for the community and well supported.
 If anyone would like to come visit, I’ll take you there myself!